chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/04-Objects.md

 ## New Methods

-One of the design goals of ECMAScript beginning with ECMAScript 5 was to avoid creating new global functions or methods on `Object.prototype`, and instead try to find objects on which new methods should be available.
-As a result, the `Object` global has received an increasing number of methods when no other objects are more appropriate.
+**One of the design goals of ECMAScript beginning with ECMAScript 5 was to avoid creating new global functions or methods on `Object.prototype`, and instead try to find objects on which new methods should be available.** As a result, the `Object` global has received an increasing number of methods when no other objects are more appropriate.
 ECMAScript 6 introduces a couple new methods on the `Object` global that are designed to make certain tasks easier.

 ### The Object.is() Method

 When you want to compare two values in JavaScript, you're probably used to using either the equals operator (`==`) or the identically equals operator (`===`).
 Many developers prefer the latter, to avoid type coercion during comparison.
 But even the identically equals operator isn't entirely accurate.
 For example, the values +0 and -0 are considered equal by `===` even though they are represented differently in the JavaScript engine.
 Also `NaN === NaN` returns `false`, which necessitates using `isNaN()` to detect `NaN` properly.

 ECMAScript 6 introduces the `Object.is()` method to make up for the remaining quirks of the identically equals operator.
-This method accepts two arguments and returns `true` if the values are equivalent.
-Two values are considered equivalent when they are of the same type and have the same value.
+This method accepts two arguments and returns `true` if the values are equivalent. **Two values are considered equivalent when they are of the same type and have the same value**.
 Here are some examples:

 ```js
 console.log(+0 == -0);              // true